Reviews You Can Rely On

 Ease of Transport

-We weighed each lock to establish baseline data for this metric.
+We weighed each lock to give you accurate weights that often differ from manufacturers' claims.
 Since frame mounts are optional and vary by only a few ounces, we excluded them from our measurements.
 Beyond weight, we evaluated how easily each lock could be carried on your body or in a pannier, jersey pocket, backpack, or messenger bag.
 For locks with frame mounts, we tested their compatibility with different bikes and mounting positions, deducting points for any that rubbed against the legs, interfered with pedaling, or rattled during rides.

 Ease of Use